ACS Fellows Program

 2014 ACS Fellows

 The American Chemical Society is proud to announce its 2014 class of ACS Fellows.
 Congratulations to these 99 members for their outstanding contributions to science, the profession, and the ACS community.
 A press release has been issued be the ACS Office of Public Affairs.

-The 2014 ACS Fellows will be inducted at the 248th ACS National Meeting in San Francisco, CA.
+The 2014 ACS Fellows were inducted at the 248th ACS National Meeting in San Francisco, CA.

 ACS Fellows Selection

 Fellows are selected by a broadly representative Selection Committee appointed by the ACS Board Committee on Grants & Awards, which has governance oversight for the program.